NLP4H/website/content/blog/MS_BERT_intro.md

 draft: false
 ---

-# MS-BERT, Using Neurological Examination Notes to Further Pre-train BlueBERT for Multiple Sclerosis Severity Classification

 ## Motivation

 Language models are evolving at an unprecedented rate.
 This can be observed through the development of models such as: [Transformers](https://github.com/huggingface/transformers), [BERT](https://arxiv.org/abs/1810.04805) (Bidirectional Encoder Representations from Transformers), [ELMo](https://arxiv.org/abs/1802.05365), [BioBERT](https://arxiv.org/abs/1901.08746), [BlueBERT](https://github.com/ncbi-nlp/bluebert), [XL-Net](https://arxiv.org/abs/1906.08237), and [Transformers-XL](https://arxiv.org/abs/1901.02860).
 These language models have created new possibilities by achieving strong results with moderate amounts of data in many Natural Language Processing (NLP) tasks.